Butte County Railroad: Abandonment and the line today

 According to Union Pacific Track Charts, the ICC authorized abandonment of 26 mi of the branch from Milepost 189.0 (east of Chico) to Milepost 215.46 (end of the line at Stirling City) on December 3, 1977.
 The ICC again authorized abandonment of 3 more miles of track at Chico between Mileposts 185.69 and 189.0.
 Today, what remains of the branch is now known as the Stirling City Industrial Lead and runs from the junction with the mainline at Chico (MP 185.0) and ends at 185.69, running next to the Diamond Match Company.

+The former Paradise depot in 2024.

 The Paradise depot, (Butte County Railroad, later Southern Pacific), remains at its original location, and is now operated, maintained, and staffed by the Gold Nugget Museum.
 The up-bound side of the Skyway from Chico, (right around Bruce Rd.), sits on the old right of way, until where the bike trail picks up at Neal Rd. in Paradise.
 The current bike trail to the top of Paradise is also on the old right of way, and can be seen crossing the respective streets in town where tracks sat.
 The grade is still visible between Magalia and Stirling City in several places, including where it crosses the Skyway near the Magalia Reservoir.

 The bike trail runs past the Magalia Southern Pacific Depot (an SP Common Standard No. 22 design), which remained at its original location (6818 Depot Lane) and intermittently housed a series of restaurants (the Lovin' Oven Bagel Cafe, then later The Depot Restaurant and Café.) until the building was destroyed in the Camp Fire on November 8, 2018.